melezhik/sparrow/README.md

 *sparrow check add $project\_name $checkpoint\_name*

-* Checkpoints tie together tested web service and sparrow plugin
+* Checkpoints tie together tested web service or application and sparrow plugin

 * Checkpoints belong to projects, so to create a checkpoint you need to point a project